ashumkin/jedicodeformat/IdePluggin/Delphi2005/Readme.txt

   if lciProject = nil then
     exit;

-  lsMsg := 'Jedi Code Format of ' + lciProject.FileName + AnsiLineBreak +
+  lsMsg := 'JEDI Code Format of ' + lciProject.FileName + AnsiLineBreak +
     'Are you sure that you want to format all ' + IntToStr(lciProject.GetModuleCount) +
     ' files in the project.';